 My grandmother, or “Nonny” as I called her, loved to bake and was known near and far for her fabulous Rum Cake.
 The cake was the hit of every family gathering and no one ever passed through her kitchen without sneaking a thin slice.
-She baked the cake well into her eighties; and even when she became too frail to make it herself, my grandfather would stand by her side in the kitchen to lend a hand mixing the batter, unmolding the cake and pouring the hot glaze overtop.
+She baked the cake well into her eighties; and even when she became too frail to make it herself, my grandfather would stand by her side in the kitchen to lend a hand mixing the batter, unmolding the cake, and pouring the hot rum glaze over top.

-Next, whisk together the eggs, egg yolks, rum, vanilla extract and almond extract.
-Set aside.
+Begin by combining the eggs, egg yolks, rum, vanilla extract and almond extract.

 Bake the cake for 65-75 minutes, or until a tester comes out clean.

 Let the cake cool on a wire rack while you make the glaze.

 In a small saucepan, melt the butter.
 Add the sugar and water and bring to a boil; then turn the heat down and simmer for 5 minutes until thickened.